pmeeny/CI-MS3-FootballMemories/README.md

 4. comments - to store comment information for a memory added by an admin/regular user
 5. ratings - to store rating information for a memory added by an admin/regular user

+- I created a model.py file in football_memories/models to show the structure of the database in Python code.
+- For the purpose of this project I created the database and five collections manually in the mongodb cloud instance online
+- I did not create a script to load in this model as I used the mongodb website and configured the database and collections there
+- So the file is there as an example to show I have investigated how models work in Python in a flask application

 #### Users
 - The users' collection is used to store user information when they register.
 - The fields stored in the collection are users username(String), password(String), first_name(String), last_name(String), favourite_team(String) and country(String) with a unique identifier(primary key) , "_id"(Object Id)